cta-observatory/protopipe/docs/usage/use_grid.rst

 "Your host clock seems to be off by more than a minute!
 Thats not good.
 We'll generate the proxy but please fix your system time" (or similar)**

-This can happen if you are working from a container (of any kind).
+This can happen if you are working from a container.
 Execute these commands:

 - ``systemctl status systemd-timesyncd.service``